Sports, Hockey, Men's Hockey

-The Husky faithful brought the fire Saturday night to the game between No. 3 Boston College men’s hockey and Northeastern on Saturday night.
+The Northeastern faithful brought the fire to Saturday night’s game between No. 3 Boston College men’s hockey and the Huskies on Saturday night.
 Three goals from the home team in the first frame helped Northeastern fans get comfortable early with “Fowler, Fowler, Fowler” taunting chants.

 The Huskies got off 16 shots in the opening 10:17 of the game.
 BC goaltender Jacob Fowler made six saves to keep things level, but he couldn’t hold Northeastern off for long.